 The multilateral Convention on Mutual Administrative Assistance in Tax Matters allows all relevant jurisdictions to exchange information in tax matters in line with the most up to date international standards.
-Currently, there are over 115 jurisdictions participating in the Convention.Find out more
+Currently, there are 130 jurisdictions participating in the Convention.Find out more

 Automatic exchange of tax information